SLT-World/slt-world.github.io/README.md

-# 📄 SLT World's GitHub Page
+# 📄 SLT's GitHub Page
 > A collection of browser capability tests used to evaluate feature support for SLBr and general web compatibility.

 ## ✅ Available Tests